chandan07cse/Elham/README.md

 $    }
 $ }
 ```
-- Actually we can seed in 2 ways.
+- Actually we can seed in :soccer::v: ways.
-- [x] Manual Seeding :soccer:
+- [x] Manual Seeding
-- [x] Faker Seeding :shipit:
+- [x] Faker Seeding

 # Elham Playground
 - Elham also used [Psyshell](http://psysh.org/) for tinkering with its functionalities, so to use psysh command just run from the terminal
 ```sh